garyzhubc/STAT406-2017/Lecture24/README.md

 }
 ```

-These are the actual images that are closest to the points in "app" Now, add the column means and display these 25 images according to the points they represent in the red grid:
+These are the actual images that are closest to the points in the array `app` above.
+Now add the column means and display these 25 images according to the points they represent in the red grid:

 ``` r
 repre <- scale(repre, center = -colMeans(a), scale = FALSE)